bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

      width='400px' alt="Animation showing box draw, select and delete actions">

-The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
+The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor, and key strokes by showing the pressed keys.
 The ``BoxEditTool`` can **Add**, **Move** and **Delete** boxes on plots:

 Add box
-  Hold shift, then click and drag anywhere on the plot or double tap once to start drawing, move the mouse and double tap again to finish drawing.
+  Hold shift, then click and drag anywhere on the plot or double tap once to start drawing.
+Move the mouse and double tap again to finish drawing.

 Move box